johanWallgren/MessingAroundWithSpotify/README.md

 1.

 >run downloadArtistData.R
-This will create a tibble with all songs by the artist in >artistList.
+This will create a tibble with all songs by the artist in artistList.
+Edit the list for different artist.
 The tibble will be saved as artistData.RData.
 Move artistData.RData to folder App

 2.